JordanDalton/Laravel4-Bootstrap/README.md

 -----

-Navigate you your Laravel 4 website and try to login with the default credentials:
+Navigate to your Laravel 4 website and try to login with the default credentials:

 	email : test@test.com
 	password : test